-You can answer this question like this- “I’ll review the files of the patients so as to refresh their treatment plans in my mind.
+Demonstrate that you are self-motivated and know how to stay busy.
+The following is an example of a good answer: “I’ll review the files of the patients so as to refresh their treatment plans in my mind.
 This will also help me explain the things to the nurse aide who is going to resume the duty for the next shift.”

 While answering this question you must keep in mind that you are here to prove that you are the right person for this job.
 Therefore, grab this opportunity and share with them your interests and enthusiasm about your work.